Dan Dawson: NLL career

 Dawson was drafted in the sixth round (68th overall) by the Columbus Landsharks in 2001, and played in 11 games in his rookie season with Columbus, tallying 3 goals, 3 assists and 29 loose balls.
 In 2003, he played in 16 games, setting career highs in goals and loose balls.
 In 2004, Dawson helped Team Canada beat Team USA in the Heritage Cup.
 During the 2004 season, he led Arizona in assists and was 2nd in points.
 In 2005, Dawson finished 7th in the NLL with 84 points and 2nd in goals with 48.
 He scored a hat-trick in his first All-Star game with the West Division.
 In 2005 he was named a First Team All-Pro.

 Dawson was selected first overall by the LumberJax in the 2008 dispersal draft, after the Arizona Sting and Boston Blazers announced that they would not be playing in the 2008 season.
 After leading the LumberJax's the 2008 Champions Cup final, Dawson was again put into National Lacrosse League dispersal draft pool when Arizona ceased operations.
 This time, Dawson was selected first overall by the Boston Blazers.

 During the 2009 NLL season, he was named a starter to the All-Star Game.
 Dawson and Josh Sanderson both finished the season with 74 assists, a new league record.
 During the 2012 NLL season, Dawson broke the assists record he shared with Josh Sanderson.
 However, Garrett Billings eclipsed Dawson's total with 82 and now holds the record.

 After only one season in Philadelphia, Dawson was traded along with his brother Paul to the Rochester Knighthawks for four players including Paul Rabil.

 Played one season with the expansion team San Diego Seals from 2018-2019.

+Dawson announced his retirement on June 12, 2023 after 21 seasons in the NLL.
+He retired leading all-time in assists and games played, 2nd in points, and 4th in goals scored.